 Believe it or not, strength training studies in tennis are few and far between.
 This is a shame as those that do incorporate heavy strength training with tennis players have had tremendous results.
 For instance, Kraemar et al (2003) saw a 9-month periodized strength training program improve jump height, 1RM leg strength, 1RM upper-body strength, serve and groundstroke velocities along with body composition.
 But our concern is with movement in tennis.
 So how did they do?
 Compared to a non-periodized group and a control group (who practiced tennis and any other activities done on court), the periodized strength training group did improve both 10m and 20m speed times over the course of the 9-month period, although the results weren’t significant.
 As mentioned previously, 10m and 20m distances are quite long for a tennis player, so it may not be that relevant anyway.
 While a review (Seitz et al 2014) on maximal strength training and sprinting revealed that both 10m accelerations and 20m sprints are positively correlated with heavy lifting, it may be useful to look at shorter distances.

 When adjusted for body mass and strength, a study of athletes and recreationally active men (Comfort et al 2012) revealed a strong positive correlation between 5m sprints and relative squat strength.
 In elite first league soccer players (Wilsoff et al 2004), max strength half squats were highly correlated with both increases in agility, 10m acceleration times and vertical jump height.
 Vertical jump height is an indirect measure of power and explosive ability, providing evidence that being able to generate high forces ALSO helps generate explosive forces.
-Although vertical jump height is a good indicator of RFD abilities, when looking at the principle of specificity, movement doesn’t occur vertically - it does help on the serve and when loading to hit groundies, but that’s another topic for another day - but rather horizontally (and to the laterally, in reverse etc.).
+Although vertical jump height is a good indicator of RFD abilities, when looking at the principle of specificity, movement doesn’t occur vertically - it does help on the serve and when loading to hit groundies, but that’s another topic for another day - but rather horizontally (and laterally, in reverse etc.).
 Perhaps a better indicator of explosive abilities as it relates to tennis is horizontal jump distance - often referred to in the literature as a broad jump.
 In collegiate athletes (Peterson et al 2006), broad jump distance was highly correlated to 1RM squat strength.
 An even higher correlation to 1RM squat when adjusted to the athlete’s body mass.

 How NOT to Develop Explosiveness in Tennis